codelogn/WinWork/docs/PROJECT_STATUS.md

 - Search now includes Notes field
 - Added loading spinner during async search operations
 - Export now includes timestamp metadata
+## 🚀 Deployment & Branding

+- **Self-contained, single-file .exe**: Just copy and run.
+No .NET install needed.
+- **Custom icon**: Your logo appears in Explorer, taskbar, and window.
+If not, try renaming the EXE or clearing the Windows icon cache.
+- **PowerShell automation**: Use `run_and_publish.ps1` to build, publish, and brand the app automatically.
 # Project Status Report - WinWork

 **Date:** October 15, 2025